tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 - A. The Ordinary General Assembly of Shareholders shall be held in accordance with the conditions and circumstances stipulated in the Companies Law, its Executive Regulations, and the Company’s Articles of Association.
 - B. The Ordinary General Assembly shall convene at least once a year during the six months following the end of the company's financial year.
 - C. Shareholders’ general or private assemblies shall be held at the invitation of the Board of Directors, in accordance with the conditions stipulated in the Companies Law, its Executive Regulations, and the Company’s Articles of Association.
 The Board of Directors shall invite the Ordinary General Assembly to a meeting if so requested by the auditor, the audit committee, or a number of shareholders whose ownership represents at least (5%) of the company’s capital.
-The auditor may call the assembly to convene, if the board of directors failed to call for within thirty days as from the date of the auditor's request.
+The auditor may call the assembly to convene, if the board of directors failed to call for within `(30) days` as from the date of the auditor's request.
-- D. The date, place and agenda of the general assembly meeting shall be announced at least twenty-one days before the date, and the invitation shall be published on the website of the stock market (Tadawul Saudi Arabia), the company's website and in a daily newspaper distributed in the area where the company's headquarters locates.
+- D. The date, place and agenda of the general assembly meeting shall be announced at least `(21) days` before the date, and the invitation shall be published on the website of the stock market (Tadawul Saudi Arabia), the company's website and in a daily newspaper distributed in the area where the company's headquarters locates.
 In addition, the company may invite the general and private assemblies of its shareholders by means of modern technology.
 - E. The company may amend the agenda of the general assembly during the period between the publication of the announcement referred to in paragraph (D) of this article and the date of the general assembly meeting, provided that the company shall issue such announcement in accordance with the conditions set forth in Paragraph (D) of this Article.
 - F. Shareholders shall have the opportunity to actively participate and vote in the General Assembly meetings.
 The meetings of the shareholders’ general assemblies may be held and the shareholder may participate in their deliberations and vote on their decisions by means of modern technology, in accordance with the regulatory controls and procedures issued in implementation of the Companies Law for Listed Joint Stock Companies.
 - G. The board of directors shall facilitate the participation of the largest number of shareholders in the General Assembly meeting, including choosing the appropriate place and time.